Comparing the Top 10 HLS Streaming Software for Live Broadcasting [2025 Update]

 - Live streaming and recording up to 4K resolution

-- Compatible with social media platforms as well as most OVPs, including Dacast with a direct integration
+- Compatible with social media platforms and most OVPs (including Dacast)

 - Audio mixer